 If you need to return to the previous color setting, either select "Color Revert" from the File menu or press the <Command><R> keys.
-Command-R should be ments Cutoff Adjustment - 26 used if all the color drive controls are set to zero, and the screen is completely black.
+Command-R should be used if all the color drive controls are set to zero, and the screen is completely black.
 The Command-R function has the same function as Color Revert (from the File menu) and the Revert button on the Color tab window.